Saint Simon and Jude, Apostles – Readings

 Commentary on Ephesians 2:19-22; Psalm 18; Luke 6:12-19

-The Gospel reading, which is from Luke, describes Jesus choosing his Twelve Apostles.
+The Gospel reading from Luke describes Jesus choosing his twelve Apostles.
 As happens regularly in Luke, Jesus is shown praying before any major action or decision.
 Luke tells us that Jesus went out to the mountain to pray, and spent the whole night in communion with his Father.

-Luke speaks of ‘the’ mountain, although we do not know which one it is.
+Luke speaks of “the mountain”, although we do not know which one it is.
 But in the Scriptures, generally mountains are holy places where one can more easily commune with God.
-Famous mountains in the Scripture are Mount Sinai, where Moses spoke face to face with God, and Mount Carmel associated with the prophet Elijah, not to mention Mount Zion where the Temple of Jerusalem was situated.
+Famous mountains in the Scripture are Mount Sinai, where Moses spoke face to face with God, and Mount Carmel associated with the prophet Elijah, and Mount Zion, where the Temple of Jerusalem was situated.
 There is also the Mount of the Transfiguration, although again it is not certain which mountain is being referred to.

 Then at daybreak Jesus called all his disciples together, and from among them chose twelve to be his Apostles.
 The names are then given and they include “Simon called the Zealot” and “Judas [or Jude] son of James”, the two Apostles we commemorate today.